 A common diagnosis approach is to gather all available information that may help indicate which system has failed.
 The type of symptoms your machine exhibits usually offers the very best clues.
 I’ve included a table of common symptoms below.

-Sometimes, symptoms don’t narrow down the field, and sometimes, symptoms point to a possible failure in two or all three systems, which obviously isn’t helpful.
+Sometimes, symptoms don’t narrow down the field, and sometimes, symptoms point to a possible failure in two or all three systems, which isn’t helpful.

-What type starting system?
+What type of starting system?

 Each starting system offers its own set of symptoms, and now, we’ll take a look at each of them in turn.